-Most sprains and strains can be managed at home, using over-the-counter painkillers to ease any pain.
+Most sprains and strains can be managed at home using over-the-counter painkillers to ease any pain.

 PRICE stands for:

-- Rest – stop the activity that caused the injury and rest the injured joint or muscle.
+- Rest – stop the activity that caused the injury and rest the affected joint or muscle.
 Avoid activity for the first 48 to 72 hours after injuring yourself.
 Your GP may recommend you use crutches.

 - Compression – compress or bandage the injured area to limit any swelling and movement that could damage it further.
-You can use a simple elastic bandage or elasticated tubular bandage available from a pharmacy.
+You can use a simple elastic bandage or an elasticated tubular bandage available from a pharmacy.
 It should be wrapped snuggly around the affected area, but not so tightly that it restricts blood flow.
 Remove the bandage before you go to sleep.